 Melanie is a native of the Midwest, having grown up in Indianapolis, Indiana, where she pursued her first love, theater.
 After raising her two sons, Melanie, a life-long reader (including being the proud winner, two years in a row, of her hometown library's summer reading program!), decided to pursue a writing career.
 After writing her own parenting column for a local magazine, and winning a short story contest, Melanie published two contemporary novels under her real name, Melanie Hauser, before turning to historical fiction.

-Melanie lives in Chicago with her husband, and near her two grown sons.
+Melanie lives in Virginia with her husband.
 In addition to writing, she puts her theatrical training to good use by being a member of the Authors Unbound speakers bureau.
 When she isn't writing or speaking, she's reading.
 And always looking for new stories to tell.